nicksanford/htorrent/README.md

 - [x] Tracks which pieces each peer has by parsing have & bitfield messages.
 - [x] Support for large single files
 - [x] Signal handling for Ctrl-C & clean shutdown
+- [x] Refactor Parser module to use attoparsec as profiling discovered explicit fold / unfold parser to be the current bottleneck

 ### TODO (next to be implemented):
-- Refactor Parser module to use attoparsec as profiling discovered explicit fold / unfold parser to be the current bottleneck
 - Publishing have messages to all peers as pieces complete
+- Provide visualization (presentation mode)
 - Fix issue where if the tracker server doesn't exist, it does not just blow up.
 Report back `HTTP Call 'http call' to tracker server 'tracker server url'`
 - Add CI/CD